opencog/relex/README.md

 If you built RelEx with Maven, these scripts can be used.
 They accept additional arguments to be passed to `relex.Server`.

-1. `target/relex/bin/relexd`, which runs `java relex.Server ...`
+1. `sh target/appassembler/bin/relexd`, which runs `java relex.Server ...`
-2. `target/relex/bin/relexd-relex`, which runs `java relex.Server --relex ...`
+2. `sh target/appassembler/bin/relexd-relex`, which runs `java relex.Server --relex ...`
-3. `target/relex/bin/relexd-link`, which runs `relex.Server --link --relex --verbose ...`
+3. `sh target/appassembler/bin/relexd-link`, which runs `relex.Server --link --relex --verbose ...`

 Using RelEx in custom code